 Assistant Professor of Law

-Her first book—Black Litigants in the Antebellum American South (University of North Carolina Press, 2018)—is a historical and socio-legal study of free and enslaved African Americans’ use of the local courts in the cotton South.
+Welch's first book—Black Litigants in the Antebellum American South (University of North Carolina Press, 2018)—is a historical and socio-legal study of free and enslaved African Americans’ use of the local courts in the cotton South.
 The book investigates unpublished and unexplored lower court records from the Natchez district of Mississippi and Louisiana between 1800 and 1860 in which free and enslaved black people sued whites and other African Americans.
 Although they present technical and interpretive challenges, local court records represent an important resource for understanding the relationship between legal systems and formally marginalized peoples in racially and economically stratified societies.
 Black Litigants is the winner of the J. Willard Hurst Prize for the best book in socio-legal history, Law and Society Association, 2019; the David J. Langum Sr. Prize for best book in American Legal History, Langum Charitable Trust, 2019; the James H. Broussard Best Book First Book Prize, Society for Historians of the Early American Republic, 2019; the Chancellor’s Award for Research, Vanderbilt University, 2019; and the Cromwell Book Prize from the American Society for Legal History, 2019.